-The common machine learning analogy for what we do is trying to pick out a particular voice in a room of people speaking.
+The common machine learning analogy for what we do is trying to pick out a particular voice in a room of people speaking (the “cocktail party problem,” as its known).
 This is a pretty strong analogy, but it’s not perfect.
-That’s already a very hard problem, but what if that voice keeps changing in quality (in vocal range, in accent, in speed, and so on)?
+That’s already a very hard problem, but what if that voice keeps changing radically in quality (in vocal range, in accent, in speed, and so on)?
 That’s essentially what we’re dealing with.

 There are really two steps to the process.
 First machine learning identifies the bounding boxes/ circles for all the faces in a photo(s).
 After that a human can tag the faces with specific names.
 Subsequently, machine learning can begin associating names with at least some photos.
 But until machine learning has identified the face as a face, there’s no value in telling it that Jack is somewhere in the photo.
 Some photo environments do let a user define a facial region and assign a name, but that data is entirely for human benefit and NOT used for learning, because there is no “identification” for machine learning to tag with the name.
 But you certainly can erase incorrect names that have been automatically associated with an identified face, form improved learning.
 Similar to marking a device as “not on”.

 I hope that helps to explain why training Sense is just not a realistic option.
-Still, you can help furnish our data science team with data to refine the device detection process by renaming devices, marking devices as Not On, and utilizing features like Community Names.
+Still, you can help furnish our data science team with data to refine the device detection process by renaming devices and utilizing features like Community Names.
 Be sure to turn on Network Identification as it can help find your networked devices, like Smart TVs.
 In addition, we’re pressing forward with integrations that can help your Sense monitor grab ground truth data directly from your devices, like our Philips Hue and smart plug integrations.